Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 Summarizing what the code does:

-• The props of the component we are testing were passed to this code.
-The data in them is the same as the data that the user sees.
-To verify this, we must first accept the alert mode and check if the h3 and h6 are on our website.
-Then, we can check if the texts are also present.
+- The props of the component we are testing were passed to this code.
+The data in them is the same as what the user sees.
+To verify this, we must first accept the alert modal and check if the h3 and h6 elements are on our webpage.
+Then, we can verify if the texts are also present.

-.skip to be able to pause one or more particular tests. .
+.skip to be able to pause one or more specific tests. .

-Conclusion: To summarize the article, End-to-End (E2E) testing is a fundamental practice in software development to ensure the quality and proper functioning of an application from the perspective of the end user.
-Unlike other tests that focus on individual components or the interaction between them, E2E testing verifies the entire flow of the application, simulating the actions of a real user.
+Conclusion: To summarize the article, End-to-End (E2E) testing is a fundamental practice in software development to ensure the quality and proper functioning of an application from the end user's perspective.
+Unlike other tests that focus on individual components or their interaction, E2E testing verifies the complete flow of the application, simulating the actions of a real user.

-Ready to improve the quality of your web applications with effective E2E tests?
+Ready to improve the quality of your web applications with effective E2E testing?

-At Kranio, we have testing experts who will help you implement End-to-End testing strategies using tools such as Cypress, ensuring that your applications work properly in all scenarios.
-Contact us and discover how we can help you raise the quality of your software.
+At Kranio, we have testing experts who will help you implement End-to-End testing strategies using tools like Cypress, ensuring your applications work correctly in all scenarios.
+Contact us and discover how we can help you elevate the quality of your software.